Authors: Marcin Pawlowski [email protected]

 body_length: uint16

-We define the following values of the body_type
+We define the following values of the body_type:

-contains a data message.Any other value of type means that the message was not decapsulated correctly and must be discarded.
+body_type=0x00, informs that the body contains a cover message.body_type=0x01, informs that the body contains a data message.Any other value of type means that the message was not decapsulated correctly and must be discarded.